mlswg/mls-architecture/draft-ietf-mls-architecture.md

 arbitrary numbers of group operation messages to the Delivery Service or the MLS clients.

-> **RECOMMENDATION:** Use credentials uncorellated to specific users to help DoS
+> **RECOMMENDATION:** Use credentials uncorrellated with specific users to help prevent DoS
-> attacks prevention, in a privacy preserving manner.
+> attacks, in a privacy preserving manner.
 Note that the privacy of
 > these mechanisms has to be adjusted in accordance with the privacy expected
 > from secure transport links.
 (See more discussion in the next section.)